TobiasBriones/jdesk/docs/publish.md

 <version>0.1.0</version>
 ```

-Open Git Bash into the project's directory and run the deploy-command with
+Open Git Bash into the project's directory and run the deploy-command with the "
-the "ci-cd" profile:
+ci-cd" profile:

 `mvn clean deploy -Pci-cd`